Mathew1101/sql-data-warehouse-project/README.md

-Welcome to the Data Warehouse repository.
+Welcome to the Data Warehouse Project repository.
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a Data Warehouse to genereting actionable insights.